airbytehq/airbyte/airbyte-integrations/connectors/source-goldcast-api/README.md

 This is the repository for the Goldcast Api configuration based source connector.
 For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.com/integrations/sources/goldcast-api).

+Currently we are not able to implement incremental streams with this source as the api does not allow a filter on updated at / last modified column.

 ## Local development

 ### Prerequisites